-Students are encouraged to consider co-op program opportunities early in the planning of their studies.
-Those unsure of their career goals are particularly encouraged to experience paid, on-the-job training through a co-op position.
-The program has proven to be an effective means of exploring and evaluating career interests, as well as a solid preparation for professional life.
-For more information about cooperative education, contact the co-op coordinator in the Office of Career Development, lower level Seton Hall, or call (716)286-8530.
+Students are encouraged to consider internship opportunities early in their academic planning.
+Those unsure of their career goals are particularly encouraged to pursue an internship.
+For more information about internship opportunities contact the Office of Career Services, lower level Seton Hall, or call 716.286.8530.